-As an upright corporate citizen, SNI is committed to fulfilling its corporate social responsibilities, respecting human rights, and reinforcing conflict minerals management by requiring its supply chain to comply while implementing the following policy:
+As an upright corporate citizen, SNI is committed to fulfilling its corporate social responsibilities.
+The company respects human rights, and reinforces conflict minerals management by requiring its supply chain to comply and implement the following policy:

 - The company does not support or use metals sourced from areas affected by armed conflicts, illegal mining operations or poor mining conditions.
 These minerals are also called conflict metals.

-- SNI suppliers assures that none of its products containing gold (AU), tantalum (Ta), stannum (Sn) and tungsten (W) have been sourced from conflict mineral areas.
+- The suppliers assures that none of its products containing gold (Au), tantalum (Ta), stannum (Sn) and tungsten (W) have been sourced from conflict mineral areas.

 This policy has been disclosed to all SNI employees and supply chain, requiring compliance of all concerned parties.